squid-cache/squid-cache.github.io/SquidFaq/OrderIsImportant.rst

 SquidConf:acl '''proxy_auth''' and SquidConf:external_acl_type using '''%LOGIN''' must be defined after SquidConf:auth_param.
 Squid will warn about authentication being used but not setup here.

+SquidConf:external_acl_type using '''%LOGIN''' will trigger authentication challenges if those credentials are not present.
+The placement of these tests affects which rules around them require authentication.

+Similarly SquidConf:acl testing authentication placement left-to-right on their line determins whether the test bypasses, fails or triggers an auth challenges.

 == Access Controls ==

 SquidConf:acl definition lines must be specified before any point at which they are mentioned for use.